muttequrashi/Autonomous-Driving-Turtlebot3/README.md

       sudo apt install ros-noetic-image-transport ros-noetic-cv-bridge ros-noetic-vision-opencv python3-opencv libopencv-dev ros-noetic-image-proc

+## Connecting to Turtlebot3

+Connecting to turtlebot over ssh with password napelturbot

+      ssh ubuntu@192.168.0.200

+ This is very important to bringup the turtlebot before running any node related to camera to robot control.

+Bring Up Turtlebot on PI.

+     roslaunch turtlebot3_bringup turtlebot3_robot.launch

 ## Camera Calibaration

 For Camera Callibration we have done the same proccedure as listed below.
 We used the autorace camera package to get the undistorted image so we can perform the lane detection.